 Dr. Susan M. Case in the Biology Department is the chair of the Pre-health Professions Advisory Committee.
 All students interested in applying to medical, dental, veterinary, or other professional health schools should consult her.

-Salem State University, a military friendly school, is proud to assist current and former servicemembers, spouses and dependents in achieving their educational and career goals.
+Salem State University, consistently recognized as a military friendly school, is proud to assist current and former servicemembers, their spouses and dependents in achieving their educational and career goals.
 Salem State University is an approved institution offering education programs which are applicable under The United States Department of Veterans Affairs, Veterans Educational Benefits.
+Undergraduate students who are veterans, active duty or members of the active or reserve components receive priority class registration.
 Veterans who are Massachusetts residents or active duty personnel stationed in Massachusetts may be eligible for a university tuition waiver.
-For additional information, visit salemstate.edu/campus-life/support-services/veterans-affairs.
+For additional information, visit salemstate.edu/veterans.

 Salem State University evaluates credits for military education in accordance with the VALOR Act (Senate Bill 2254).
 For additional information, visit Valor Act Academic Credit Evaluation Policy .